- 1package active dry yeast

-- 1 1/2 tablespoons coarse sugar crystals
+- 1 1/2 tbsp coarse sugar crystals

 - 1 quart whipping cream

 Dissolve the yeast in 1/4 cup of warm water.

-Coat a bowl with vegetable oil and add the dough, rotating to coat with the oil.
-Cover with a towel, and place in a warm spot to double in size, about 2 hours.
+Coat a bowl with vegetable oil and add the dough, rotating and turning to coat with the oil.
+Cover with a towel, and place in a warm spot out of drafts to double in size, about 2 hours.

-Whip the cream and sugar until thick and fluffy.
+Whip the cream and remaining sugar until thick and fluffy.
 Cut the roscón in half horizontally, spread the whipped cream on the bottom half, then place the other half on top.

 Serve with a thick cup of Spanish hot chocolate!